Australia’s Wine List of the Year Awards

 NSW:

-Best New List, The Tony Hitchin Award: Berowra Waters Inn, Berowra
+Best New List, The Tony Hitchin Award: Berowra Waters Inn, Berowra Waters, NSW

 Best Regional List: Pilu at Freshwater, Freshwater, Sydney